facg3/Streams-And-Buffers/README.md

 ![stream](https://scontent.fjrs2-1.fna.fbcdn.net/v/t34.0-12/24337521_10215207038591749_574930842_n.jpg?oh=11ecc1e69c23af9fc7e8a095df06b3f5&oe=5A27744B)

-* we have some data and we're transfereing this data, and the data flows down the stream into the buffer, which collects the chunk of data together, then when the buffer is full it passes that chunk of data down the stram to be processed and sent to the client
+* we have some data and we're transfereing this data, and the data flows down the stream into the buffer, which collects the chunk of data together, then when the buffer is full it passes that chunk of data down the stream to be processed and sent to the client

 ## Benefits of Streams and Buffers:
   - We can start consuming data even before it arrives.
 We don't have to gather all of the data in memory and then consume it.